- Bed: one queen, traditional pillow-top mattress

 - Limited soundproofing

-- Bathroom accessed through the hall - could be shared
+- Shared bathroom accessed through the hall

 - Large vintage cast-iron clawfoot tub